Invoice Sub-Feature

 No. Flint still creates the backing order internally.
 Quick pay changes the entry point, not the underlying structured data model.

-Build this workflow with Flint
+Implement this workflow with Flint